acumos/system-integration/z2a/noncore-config/README-noncore-config.md

 # README - Phase 2 - Acumos Noncore Config

+## Prerequisites

+To run (execute) the `z2a` Phase 2 `noncore-config` scripts in a standalone manner (i.e. from a Linux CLI session), the following tools are required:

+- make (yep!)
+- yq (YAML ginsu knife)
+- jq (JSON ginsu knife)
+- socat (seems Ubuntu may not install by default)

+> TODO: add commands to install these tools for CentOS/Redhat and Ubuntu.

 ## ACUMOS_GLOBAL_VALUE

 For the scripts in the `noncore-config` directory to run stand-alone (i.e. outside the z2a context), the `ACUMOS_GLOBAL_VALUE` environment variable MUST be set BEFORE executing `make` to install or configure any of the defined targets in the `Makefile`.